TBell9/osticket-prereqs/README.md

 <h2>Installation Steps</h2>

 <p>
-First things first we will have to create a Virtual machine using the Microsoft Azure portal.
-We will be using a VM which is a remote computer.
-We are using a VM in order to protect our physical machine just in case something breaks.
-Create a resource group and title it "osTicket".
-Afterwards create a VM with 2-4 CPUs.
-In this example I will be using 4 CPUs.
+We start off creating a resource group titled osTicket to house the VM that will be used for this tutorial.
 <p>
 <img src="https://i.imgur.com/kv7LLJT.png" height="80%" width="80%" alt="VM"/>
 </p>